SmockingArt/Book/README.md

 🧭 le : 2023-05-16

-List of books that have given me the most in terms of personal development and self-learning.
+List of books that have given me the most in terms of personal development and self-learning. (from oldest to newest)

 ---